Gorenstein-projective modules over short local algebras

 Using, if necessary, an index shift, we can assume that all the modules $M_i$ with $i\le 0$ are bipartite.
 Let $c_i = t_{-i} = t( M_{-i})$ for $i\ge 0$.
-Since all the modules $M_{-i}$ are bipartite, there is the recursion formula 4.4 which asserts that
+Since all the modules $M_{-i}$ are bipartite, Proposition 5.11 provides the recursion formula which asserts that

-for all $i\ge 0.$ Thus we can use the Christensen-Veliche Lemma 9.1 in order to conclude that $a = e-1$ and that the sequence $c_0, c_1,\cdots$ is constant, thus that the sequence $t_0, t_{-1}, t_{-2},\dots$ is constant.
+for all $i\ge 0.$ Thus we can use the Christensen-Veliche Lemma 9.1 in order to conclude that $a = e-1$ and that the sequence $c_0, c_1,\dots$ is constant, thus that the sequence $t_0, t_{-1}, t_{-2},\dots$ is constant.

 There are two possibilities: First, all the modules $M_i$ may be bipartite.
 In this case, $t_i = t_{i+1}$ for all $i\in \Bbb Z.$

 Second, not all modules $M_i$ are bipartite, thus there is a minimal index $u$ such that $M_{u+1}$ is not bipartite.
 As we have seen, this implies that $t_u = t_i$ for all $i\le u.$